Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In summary, building on the work of Ref.~\cite{rotskoff2020learning}, we have introduced and discussed a set of ML-based algorithms for computing accurate and precise committor functions and reaction rates.
 Accuracy in computing committor functions is improved by adding elements of supervised learning, where committor values obtained from short molecular trajectories are used to improve the neural network training.
-On the other hand, accuracy in the estimated reaction rates is significantly improved by incorporating the FTS method, which allows homogeneous sampling across the transition tube necessary for obtaining accurate free energies and re-weighting factors.
+On the other hand, accuracy in the estimated reaction rates is significantly improved by incorporating the FTS method, which allows homogeneous sampling across the transition tube necessary for obtaining accurate free energies and reweighting factors.
 Furthermore, for the FTS method via path-based umbrella sampling as in the BKE--FTS(US) and BKE--FTS(US)+SL method, we provide an error analysis, which shows that the on-the-fly estimates of the average BKE loss obey log-normal statistics.
 This analysis also shows that the sampling error in the on-the-fly estimates of reaction rates can be removed by computing its geometric mean or median.
-The different combinations of supervised learning and the FTS method yield five additional algorithms, which were tested against two model systems.
+The different combinations of supervised learning and the FTS method yield five additional algorithms, which were tested against three model systems.
 Out of the six algorithms, we recommend the BKE--FTS(US)+SL method, which combines all the strengths of supervised learning and the FTS method, in conjunction with the geometric mean/median procedure that allows accurate and precise computation of reaction rates with a small number of samples, e.g., batch size of $O(10^1)$.

-Future work involves investigating the performance of these methods on molecular systems, with applications ranging from ionic association/dissociation in $\mathrm{Na Cl}$ solution, where the transition pathway involves the association/dissociation of $\mathrm{Na}^+$--$\mathrm{Cl}^-$ ionic pairs \cite{Laio12562,geissler1999kinetic,geissler2001autoionization,ballard2012toward}, to excitation events in glassy systems, where the transition state is known to have elastic signatures that are crucial for the structural relaxation \cite{hasyim2021theory}.
+Future work involves investigating ways of further increasing the accuracy of the methods on molecular systems.
+The accuracy could likely be increased through the use of an equivariant neural network \cite{thomas2018tensor}, with neural networks satisfying equivariance throughout the hidden layers having been shown to yield increased accuracy in predictions of molecular properties over SchNet \cite{batzner2021e3equivariant}.
+Future work should also explore other model systems ranging from ionic association/dissociation in $\mathrm{Na Cl}$ solution, where the transition pathway involves the association/dissociation of $\mathrm{Na}^+$--$\mathrm{Cl}^-$ ionic pairs \cite{Laio12562,geissler1999kinetic,geissler2001autoionization,ballard2012toward}, to excitation events in glassy systems, where the transition state is known to have elastic signatures that are crucial for the structural relaxation \cite{hasyim2021theory}.